Allan-Bruno/Allan-Bruno/README.md

 __________________________________________________________________________________________________________
-### Eae! 👋
+### Yo! 👋

-- 📓 Estudando front-end
+- 📓 Estudying front-end
-- 💻 Perfil pessoal
+- 💻 Personal Profile
-- 🔧 Trabalho e estudo então tenho pouca atividade
+- 🔧 Work on half period and at school on morning, reason for low activity.

 <div>
   <a href="https://github.com/Allan_Bruno">